Ice cream and the hard work of healing: Greenwich, Rochester and recovery

 “Linden is so much more than just a roof and a meal.
 It is a true home, a foundation for recovery.”

-- Find out more about Linden Grove and its services here
+- You can find out more about Linden Grove abstinence support hostel here